safesploitOrg/doogle/README.md

 The 'clicks' field is increased each time a site is visited or image is previewed.

-When performing a search, results returned are organised in decending order of clicks.
+When performing a search, results returned are organised in descending order of clicks.
 This behaviour is shown by the $query inside ./classes/SiteResultsProvider.php function getResultsHtml().
 See line 43.

 <img width="443" alt="SiteResultsProvider-getResultsHtml" src="https://user-images.githubusercontent.com/10171446/165467418-37de4f8c-1901-4911-a7c9-33b42806f0bb.png">